openstack/openstack-manuals/README.rst

  * ``tox -e checkniceness`` - to run the niceness tests
  * ``tox -e linkcheck`` - to run the tests for working remote URLs

-tox will use the openstack-doc-tools package for execution of these tests.
+The :command:`tox` command uses the openstack-doc-tools package to run the tests.